Testimonial EFOY Fuel Cell

 The EFOY is about the size of a 120Ah battery (43.5 x 20.0 x 27.6 cm), is slightly higher, but weighs only 7 kg!
 We were therefore able to install it in the place where our now superfluous second Battery was, and connect via a short cable to the main battery.
 However, in the side wall of the old battery compartment it was necessary to drill two ventilation holes with a diameter of about 15cm, for the air supply, and for the waste heat, which as I said earlier is comparable with the noise level of a quiet PC fan.

 The principle of the fuel cell is based on a kind of "inverted" electrolysis.
-The electricity-generating core of the EFOY fuel cells is the stack.
+The electricity-generating core of the EFOY Fuel Cells is the stack.
 It consists of individual cells, which each consist of an anode, cathode and a membrane which separates the electrolyte anode and cathode.
 Positively charged electrical particles; protons, can diffuse through the membrane.
 Water and methanol are supplied to the anode side and oxygen from the air to the cathode side.
 In the reaction at the anode side H + ions and free electrons are created, on the cathode side carbon dioxide (CO2).
 The protons can pass through the membrane; but the electrons have to travel an electrical circuit to the cathode side, and as a result producing electricity.
 At the cathode side water vapour arises from the H + ions, the oxygen and the electrons.
 In order to operate the EFOY you need a fuel; methanol, which SFC Energy supplies in special 5 or 10 litre fuel cartridges, these can apparently be acquired from 1500 suppliers world wide, in any case in Hamburg we didn’t have any problems acquiring our fuel for around 20 € per cartridge.
 This summer we only used 4 cartridges and this by continuous sailing with several crews, because when electricity is available from the shore or the main engine; the fuel cell switches itself automatically into the standby mode.
 There are only two choices on the remote control: OFF or AUTOMATIC, more you don’t need to know.

 In addition to a very small amount of CO2 (according to the manufacturer comparable with the quantity in the air exhaled by an adult and therefore completely harmless) and electricity there is a small amount of heat which is extracted from the heat exchanger using a small fan.
 This heat does not replace the onboard heater, but warms the cabin a little on cold days.
 Of course when the temperature rises above 25 °C this side effect is understandably undesirable.
 This can be overcome and is also suggested in the instruction manuel by installing the air hose and routing the hot air to the exterior of the boat.
 In our case in Cuxhaven it was so cold just before the start of the North Sea week that we opted for the warming variant and even survived the well-known 30°C in July.